Makesesama/apify-client-ex/README.md

 [Apify](https://apify.com/) is a web scraping and automation platform that lets you turn websites into APIs.
 This library provides a convenient way to interact with the [Apify API](https://docs.apify.com/api/v2) from Elixir applications, with support for all major Apify resources including actors, datasets, key-value stores, request queues, and more.

+## Notice
+This libary was quickly created with Claude-Code and is not yet stable.
+All functionality was tested extensively with real api calls and tests.
+If you want to use this now most things will work, but you should review the code manually and be aware that things can break.
+Eventually this will be stable.

 ## Installation

 Add `apify_client` to your list of dependencies in `mix.exs`: